the-Obsessed-Maniacs/ChunkDistributor/docs/Collaborate.md

 - Stage.h/cpp contains some QGraphicsWidgets that are used for visualization
 - AnimatePosition.h/cpp contains a CRTP-snapin for animated QGraphicsObject movement.

-All those code files rather belong to the first implementation, so this description simply serves for completeness sake.
+All those code files rather belong to the first implementation (at least that is what makes them a little crowded), and to application / UI control.

 - AlgoData.h
 - Algo.h/cpp